david8862/keras-YOLOv3-model-set/inference/README.md

 ## C++ on-device (X86/ARM) inference app for YOLOv3 detection modelset

-Here are some C++ implementation of the on-device inference for trained YOLOv3 inference model, including yolo postprocess, NMS and prediction rescale.
-Support YOLOv3/Tiny YOLOv3 arch and all kinds of backbones & head.
-Currently it use MNN inference engine
+Here are some C++ implementation of the on-device inference for trained YOLOv3 inference model, including forward propagation of the model, YOLO postprocess and bounding box NMS.
+It support YOLOv3/Tiny YOLOv3 arch and all kinds of backbones & head.
+Currently the forward propagation part is implement with [MNN](https://github.com/alibaba/MNN) inference engine

 ### MNN